cecois/cbbutil/updaters/MISSINGSandNEWS.md

 # possible new bits:

+0. fix fugees "one time" - no doubt its a ref to *killing me softly* and not any other fugees track
 0. fix eluc of vicar of yanks bit
 0. bean dip's real name is "sally dunkirk" acc to cbb#659
 0. ~~clean up nephew todd tag~~